 Offering a laundry list of features is nice, but is each of them essential for your organization?
 Are some of them "nice-to-haves" rather than "must-haves?"
 How do you know what's essential and what's not?
 Did people in your organization weigh in during the evaluation process?
-Do they know which features are essential in a social intranet?
+Do they know which features are essential in an enterprise social network?

-Everyone should have questions about the process, including some that aren't about features but about the expectations and the vision of your social intranet.
-These questions should help shape the vision of how you would like your organization to communicate and collaborate.
+Everyone should have questions about the process, including some that aren't about features but about the expectations and the vision of your enterprise social network.
+These questions should help shape the vision of how you would like your organization to connect, communicate and collaborate.

 And that vision has very little to do with features and everything to do with overall company goals.
-In short - you need to know your communication and collaboration challenges before you evaluate a social intranet.
+In short - you need to know your communication and collaboration challenges before you evaluate an enterprise social network.

 So, what is your collaboration challenge?

 Is it files?
 Do you need to get a better handle on file management?
-Are there too many file sharing apps cluttering your desktop?
+Are there too many file sharing apps cluttering your desktop suffering from platform fatigue?
 Are you struggling with a messy SharePoint installation?
 Or is your server bogged down and unmanageable?
 Do you have old files on an intranet that nobody ever uses?